Do I qualify for federal student aid?

 Your EFC is an index number that college financial aid staff use to determine how much financial aid you would receive if you were to attend their school.
 The information you report on your FAFSA is used to calculate your EFC.

 The EFC is calculated according to a formula established by law.
 Your family’s taxed and untaxed income, assets, and benefits (such as unemployment or Social Security) all could be considered in the formula.
 Also considered are your family size and the number of family member who will attend college or career school during the year.
-The EFC Formula guide shows exactly how an EFC is calculate.
+The EFC Formula (External Site) guide shows exactly how an EFC is calculate.

 Your college or career school first determines whether you have financial need by using this simple formula: